bcgov/EPIC.search/tools/embedder/DOCUMENTATION.md

 - **`--retry-skipped`**: Reprocesses documents that were previously skipped
   - Targets documents with status `"skipped"` (e.g., scanned PDFs without OCR, unsupported formats)
   - Useful when enabling OCR or adding support for new document types

+- **Combined Retry Mode**: Use both `--retry-failed` and `--retry-skipped` together
+  - Reprocesses both failed and skipped documents in a single run
+  - Maximizes cross-project throughput by processing all problematic documents together
+  - Example: `python main.py --retry-failed --retry-skipped`

 - **Normal mode**: Only processes new documents (skips any with existing status)

 These retry modes can be combined with other flags like `--shallow` for limited reprocessing and `--project_id` for targeted project-specific retries.
-Only one retry mode can be used at a time.
+Multiple retry modes can now be used together for comprehensive reprocessing.

 ### Timed Mode Processing